RevealBi/Documentation/en/general/themes-localization.md

 ![Application themes in Settings](images/application-themes.png)

 You can choose between a Light (Default) and Dark Theme.
-These colors will change some of the application’s UI, including the dashboard name background color, the data source dialog, and others.
+These colors will change some of the application's UI, including the dashboard name background color, the data source dialog, and others.
 The following are just some examples of screens with each theme.